 101 Ways to Monetize Your Website or Blog

-This post was originally published in 2007, but since then much has changed in the world of internet marketing.
-As a result, most of the content and options listed in the original post were no longer relevant.
-We’ve totally revamped this post and started from scratch.
-If you’re looking for some ideas on how to monetize your website or blog, take a look at the topics and resources listed here and I think you’ll find some great options.
+If you’re looking for new ways to monetize your website or blog, take a look at the topics and resources listed here and I think you’ll find some great options.

 One of the most popular methods of monetizing a site or blog is to sell advertising space, usually banner ads.
 You could manage this manually, but it is much more efficient to either use a network or a plugin/resource that will automate much of the process.